 - Taste your homemade tonic and sweeten, if desired, to taste with honey.

 - Store in a cool dark place and use within 18 months.

 Hot to use

-Use as a homemade vitality shot or immune boosting tonic.
-Drink a shot or two as a preventative tonic, increasing usage if you feel a cold coming on.
+Use as a homemade vitality shot or tonic.
+Drink a shot or two as a preventative tonic, increasing usage when needed.
 You can enjoy it straight, mix with water, seltzer or lemon juice for a refreshing iced fire cider drink similar to a Switchel Spritzer.

 You can also cook with it!
 Add fire cider to soups, sauces, dips, and marinades.
 Use by itself as a spicy vinaigrette to sprinkle on salads and vegetables.
 Or added to salad dressings and even cocktails!
 A dash or two is perfect as delicious Bloody Mary mix seasoning for cocktails.
 Or just leave the vodka out and use fire cider to make bloody mary mocktails.